 To view the tracking history of a route, in the Route Editor, hover your mouse cursor over the Tracking tab on the map, then over the Route tab, and select the time interval for which you want to display the tracking history.

-The tracking distance is displayed as a blue tracking trail with breadcrumbs that together represent the distance driven by a driver and GPS coordinates received from the Route4Me route planner app.
+Route4Me’s track distance app provides multiple tools for tracking the distance on your optimized route.
+The tracking distance is displayed as a blue tracking trail with breadcrumbs that together represent the distance driven by a driver and GPS coordinates received from Route4Me’s distance tracking app.
 The blue truck icon represents the current location of a driver if the route is still in progress.

 To recreate the driving process on the route, you can play a movie.
 In the Route Editor, hover your mouse cursor over the Tracking tab and select Movie.
 A player controls panel will appear at the bottom of the map.

-Route4Me receives real time GPS tracking data in the form of GPS signals throughout the whole tracking distance of any route and saves it to the servers.
+Route4Me receives real-time GPS tracking data in the form of GPS signals throughout the whole distance tracking process on any route and saves it to the servers.
 This data can be exported and used for analytical purposes, making reports, comparing the tracking history of different drivers on different routes and other activities.

-To export a file with tracking history, in the Route Editor, click File in the top right corner of the screen, then click Download as and select Export Tracking History as CSV.
+To export a file with tracking history from the track distance app, in the Route Editor, click File in the top right corner of the screen, then click Download as and select Export Tracking History as CSV.
 Alternatively, you can export tracking history from your Routes List and Routes Map in a similar way.

 The downloaded tracking history file contains the following data: